Skip to main content

 Content-TypeFor POST/PUT/PATCHapplication/json

-Use this call to validate your API Key and retrieve your authenticated user information:
+Use this call to validate your credential and see who you are authenticated as:

 curl -X GET "https://api.meetergo.com/v4/user/me" \